 Visiting museums like the Verzetsmuseum (Dutch Resistance Museum) and the Jewish Historical Museum, both of which are in the calmer Plantage neighborhood, might be a way to avoid shelter-seeking crowds.
 Also in the Plantage is Artis, Amsterdam's historical zoo.
 Many visitors may rule out this site on a rainy day, unaware that the grounds are also home to indoor fun at the planetarium, aquarium and butterfly pavilion.

 Take Shelter at a Café

 Whiling away a few hours in a brown café or eetcafé is an oh-so-Dutch must-do for Amsterdam visitors, no matter what the weather.
 But on days when the heavens have opened and puddles look more like mini lakes, the gezelligheid (a Dutch word that loosely translates to a friendly coziness) inside Amsterdam's cafés is even more irresistible.

-If the rain isn't too heavy and it's not blowing sideways (it happens), pick one of these covered café terraces, where you can dry out and watch as locals go on biking as if it's a sunny day.
+If the rain isn't too heavy and it's not blowing sideways (it happens), pick one with a covered café terrace, where you can dry out and watch as locals go on biking as if it's a sunny day.

 No one likes to try on a new dress when drenched.
 But some of Amsterdam's best shopping choices are ideal for rainy-day wallet-damage.
 Bijenkorf, a five-level higher-end department store on Dam Square, can keep even the most efficient shopaholic busy for a few hours.
 Nearby Magna Plaza, in a stunning neo-Gothic building, comprises several popular clothing stores like Laundry Industry and Mango.